greshbasic/advanced-maze-machine/README.md

     - Written by scratch opposed to having some files supplied

-    - Includes 3 search algorithms opposed to just 1
+    - Includes 3 search algorithms (DFS, BFS, and GBFS) opposed to just 1 (BFS)

     - Includes the ability to save results and compare to other mazes